 At the first sight of the large stone gate with two huge carved lions guarding either side, her mind snapped back to reality.

 "Gods, the treaty!" she groaned, grabbing it from beside her and throwing it open.
-Her fingers tore through the pages and her brain tried to take in whatever was not a number.
+Her fingers tore through the pages as her brain tried to take in whatever was not a number.

 Ethan slid open the driver window and she lost her place in a nervous scramble.
 "The soldiers will need to see inside the coach, princess.
 They want to make sure we aren't sneaking anything in we shouldn't be."
 He flashed a smile, she nodded automatically.